---

 Within 24 hours is acceptable—LinkedIn moves slower than Twitter.
 Earlier is better, but you have more response window than Twitter’s 2-hour urgency.

-Akash Rajpurohit is the founder of CatchIntent, where he builds tools to help B2B teams find buyers through social listening and intent signals.
-He’s evaluated dozens of LinkedIn monitoring tools while building CatchIntent’s LinkedIn monitoring.
-Follow him on Twitter.
+*Akash Rajpurohit is the founder of CatchIntent, where he builds LinkedIn-first agents for B2B teams to find timing-signal-matched buyers.
+He’s evaluated dozens of LinkedIn monitoring tools while building CatchIntent’s agent platform.
+Follow him on [Twitter](https://x.com/AkashWhoCodes?utm_source=catchintent.com&utm_medium=blog&utm_campaign=best-linkedin-monitoring-tools-sales).*

 - [How to Find Buyer Intent Signals on LinkedIn](https://catchintent.com/blog/how-to-find-buyer-intent-signals-linkedin/?utm_source=marketing&utm_medium=blog&utm_campaign=best-linkedin-monitoring-tools-sales) — Step-by-step LinkedIn guide